 Despite the health benefits of reducing toxic pollution from power plants, some polluters and members of Congress are seeking to block ’s efforts to update public health protections.
 Last week, two House Committees voted for amendments by Ed Whitfield (R-KY)/Mike Ross (D-AR) and Cynthia Lummis (R-WY) to block for at least a year the ’s Mercury and Air Toxics standard.
 These amendments could move to the House floor as early as this week.

-Meanwhile, the chairman of the powerful House and Commerce Committee, Fred Upton (R-MI) has vowed to block ’s clean air safeguards.
-One of the nation’s biggest polluters, American Electric Power (AEP) based in Columbus, Ohio has drafted legislation to block the EPA and has argued against EPA’s current efforts.
+Meanwhile, the chairman of the powerful House Energy and Commerce Committee, Fred Upton (R-MI) has vowed to block ’s clean air safeguards.
+One of the nation’s biggest polluters, American Electric Power (AEP) based in Columbus, Ohio has drafted legislation to block the and has argued against EPA’s current efforts.

 The states on the “Toxic 20’’ list (from worst to best) are: